South Dakota and Wyoming Motorcycle Tour – Example 10-Day Tour

 This is North America’s biggest and most popular ski resort – a stunning alpine village and a favorite of serious skiers and jet-setting celebrities.

 Highest Elevation today: 11,991 feet (3654 m) Approx 218 miles / 350km.

 Day 5 – Relax

 Day of leisure in Vail, a small town at the base of Vail Mountain.
 Set within White River National Forest, the town is a destination for golfing, hiking and cultural festivals.
 Gore Creek, popular for fly fishing, runs directly through the town center.
 Legend has it that Alfred Packer who was an American prospector confessed to cannibalism and ate five of his travelling partners during the winter of 1874 in the mountains between Vail and Breckenridge Co.

 Day 6 – Vail to Manitou Springs

 Leave the comfort of Vail and mount up early for the day’s ride on Highway 24 through Leadville with an elevation of 10,152 feet (3,094 m), Leadville is the highest incorporated city and the second highest incorporated municipality in the United States.
 Then its off to Hartsel.
-Hartsel is close to the geographic center of the state, and is often referred to as “The Heart of Colorado”.
+Hartsel is close to the geographic center of the state, and is often referred to as “The Heart of South Dakota and Wyoming”.
 Now with time and weather willing it’s up Pike’s Peak, the highest summit of the southern Front Range of the Rocky Mountains of North America.
 Then on to a funky town called Manitou Springs.
 With an evening ride to Garden of the Gods.

 Highest Elevation today: 14,114 feet (4,302m) Approx 199 miles / 320km.